Gloriavale leader Hopeful Christian dies

 Gloriavale document swears members to secrecy

-A family member, who is estranged from Gloriavale and has not had contact for over 20 years, said he had heard through the grapevine that Christian had passed away, he told the Herald.
+A family member, who is estranged from Gloriavale and has not had contact for over 20 years, said he had heard that Christian had passed away, he told the Herald.

 He said he had not heard directly from anyone within Gloriavale, and was yet to process how he felt about the death.